 I love a good manifesto.
-I love Bob Sutton's manifesto about work
+I love Bob Sutton's manifesto about work, and Madame X's manifesto about money, and Frank Lloyd Wright's manifesto for his apprentices.

 Somehow, I'd never come across Google's Ten things we know to be true manifesto, and I found it very interesting.